 LEGAL NONCONFORMING SIGN.
-Any sign or sign structure for which a permit was issued prior to the effective date of this chapter, or any amendment to this chapter.
+Any sign or sign structure for which a permit was issued prior to the effective date of this chapter.

 LIMITED ACCESS HIGHWAY.
 A major traffic thoroughfare or part thereof for which owners, tenants, or occupants of abutting lands and other persons have no legal right of access to or from the same except at such points only and in such manner as may be determined by the public authority having jurisdiction over such street or highway.
 Such highways have been identified as the Florida Turnpike and Interstate 95.